Christian Lindner: The FDP's clever tactician | DW | 26.10.2021

 In 2009 Christian Lindner (l) was the protege of late party chairman Guido Westerwelle

 His rise to power was facilitated by the FDP dipping below the 5% threshold in the 2013 national election, losing representation in parliament for the first time in its history.
-A potentially disastrous development that meant the FDP faced the disgrace of irrelevance.
-An ignominy for a man who desperately wanted to make it to the top as quickly as possible.
-A man who appreciates speed and liked to be seen at the wheel of his high-speed Porsche racer.
+It was a potentially disastrous development that meant the FDP faced the disgrace of irrelevance — and ignominy for a man who desperately wanted to make it to the top as quickly as possible.
+A man who appreciates the fast lane and liked to be seen at the wheel of his high-speed Porsche racer.

 This September's Bundestag election changed Germany's political landscape.
 And while some ranking Free Democrats were still hoping to forge some sort of an alliance with their traditional partners, Angela Merkel's conservatives (CDU/CSU), Christian Lindner was already opening up lines of communication to a party that most Free Democrats had long viewed as anathema: the Green Party.

-So now he is painfully aware that another such dramatic collapse will almost certainly bring with it his own demise.
-He might have been given a second chance: there will not be a third.
+These days, he is painfully aware that another such dramatic collapse will almost certainly bring with it his own demise.
+He might have been given a second chance — but there will not be a third.

 The FDP's 2021 election campaign again focused entirely on Lindner himself- which was ridiculed by political opponents as an exaggerated one-man-show

+What's more, he admitted to being confronted with a "thoroughly feminist perspective" by his second partner.
+(In contrast to a reported propensity for macho humor.)

-As regards the new government, Christian Lindner insists that he is not necessarily interested in getting a ministry of his own.
+With regards to the new government, Christian Lindner insists that he is not necessarily interested in getting a ministry of his own.
 It is a statement that needs to be taken with a very big pinch of salt.
-He claims that he would just as happily see "one, two or three of our young men or women" at the cabinet table.
+He claims that he would just as happily see "one, two or three of our young men or women" at the Cabinet table.

+That is significant.
+After all, in the many years that Christian Lindner has been at the helm of the Free Democrats, there is one thing that he has certainly neglected: promoting women.

+In party committees, in the Bundestag, among the party grassroots — when compared to the Greens, the Social Democrats, and the Left Party, women are drastically under-represented.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.